How You're Ruining Your Hearing Without Even Realizing It

 You know you should get your teeth checked every year and your colon every ten.
 Add your hearing to your list of necessary exams — especially if you're noticing any changes.
 "Be sure to get your hearing checked from an audiologist if you notice that you are suffering from hearing loss," says Trine.
 "The average person waits seven years before seeking help due to the cost and stigma associated with hearing aids."

-Recommendation: According to Trine, telltale signs that your hearing might be starting to decline are: constantly turning up the volume on the TV or radio, asking people to repeat themselves often, having trouble hearing in noisy environments like parties, restaurants, cars or planes, difficulty hearing on the phone, signs of tinnitus (ringing, hissing, or roaring sounds in the ears), and having to see a person's face when they're speaking in order to understand better.
+The Remedy Rx: According to Trine, telltale signs that your hearing might be starting to decline are: constantly turning up the volume on the TV or radio, asking people to repeat themselves often, having trouble hearing in noisy environments like parties, restaurants, cars or planes, difficulty hearing on the phone, signs of tinnitus (ringing, hissing, or roaring sounds in the ears), and having to see a person's face when they're speaking in order to understand better.
 "Hearing loss also comes naturally with age," he notes.
 "Forty-eight million Americans — a shocking 14 percent of those between the ages of 45-64 — suffer from disabling hearing loss."

 You Underestimate Recreational Noise